bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 man wc
 ```

-Similarly, you can also type 'COMMAND -h' or 'COMMAND --help'
+Similarly, you can also type 'COMMAND --help'

 ```
 mv --help
-cp -h
+cp --help
 wc --help
 ```